 - Choose "Image" from the drop-down menu.

-- Click "Take snapshot" when ready, and then click "Select" to insert the photo into the current slide.
+- Click the camera button when ready, and then click "Insert" to insert the photo into the current slide.

 - As needed, you can resize the photo to fill the slide.